 Vegetable wax from the leaves of the candelilla bush (Euphorbia cerifera und Euphorbia antisyphilitica); it is offered in as pastilles and spray powders.

-The soft sumac wax is obtained from the berries of the Asian lacquer tree Rhus succedanea and Rhus verniciflua.
+The soft sumac wax, also known as berry wax, is obtained from the berries of the Asian lacquer tree Rhus succedanea and Rhus verniciflua.
 It is gently cleaned and processed into pastilles.

 Quality starts with procurement.
 Traceability, sustainability and stable supplier relationships are the most important cornerstones for an excellent product.